-We collected longitudinal serum and peripheral blood mononuclear cell (PBMC) samples from a cohort of eight COVID-19 convalescent donors who experienced severe (n = 3) or mild (n = 5) disease.
-The first blood sample (visit 1) was drawn a median of 35.5 days after the onset of symptoms to allow for an assessment of the early B cell response to SARS-CoV-2 infection.
-The second (visit 2) and third (visit 3) blood samples were collected a median of 95.5 and 153.5 days after symptom onset, respectively, to evaluate the longlived MBC response (Fig. 1A and table S1).
-We first assessed serum immunoglobulin G (IgG) binding to a panel of SARS-CoV-2 and endemic β-coronavirus (β-CoV) S protein antigens by enzyme-linked immunosorbent assay (ELISA) (Fig. 1, B and C).
+We collected longitudinal serum and peripheral blood mononuclear cell (PBMC) samples from a cohort of eight

+COVID-19 convalescent donors who experienced severe (n=3) or mild (n=5) disease.
+The first blood sample (Visit 1) was drawn a median of 35.5 days following the onset of symptoms to allow for an assessment of the early B cell response to SARS-CoV-2 infection.
+The second (Visit 2) and third (Visit 3) blood samples were collected a median of 95.5- and 153.5-days post-symptom onset, respectively, to evaluate the long-lived memory B cell response (Fig. 1A and Table S1).
+We first assessed serum immunoglobulin G (IgG) binding to a panel of SARS-CoV-2 and endemic beta-coronavirus (β-CoV) S protein antigens by ELISA (Fig. 1B, C).
 Consistent with prior reports, we observed variable levels of anti-SARS-CoV-2 serum binding antibodies across donors and overall higher titers in the donors with severe disease (8, 13).
-Between visits 1 and 3, the levels of anti-S, anti-receptor-binding domain (RBD), and anti-N-terminal domain (NTD) antibodies declined in most donors (Fig. 1B).
-All of the COVID-19 convalescent donors displayed significantly elevated serum IgG binding to the S proteins of seasonal β-CoVs, OC43, and HKU1, relative to prepandemic samples at all three sampling time points, suggesting recruitment of broadly cross-reactive antibodies into the response (Fig 1C).
+Between Visits 1 and 3, the levels of anti-S, anti-receptor-binding domain (RBD), and anti-N-terminal domain (NTD) antibodies declined in most donors (Fig. 1B).
+Interestingly, all of the COVID-19 convalescent donors displayed significantly elevated serum IgG binding to the S proteins of seasonal β-CoVs, OC43 and HKU1, relative to pre-pandemic samples at all three sampling time points, suggesting recruitment of broadly cross-reactive antibodies into the response (Fig. 1C).